joeroaden/Currency-Exchanger/README.md

 ## Description

-_A web application that takes the age from a user and calculates their age on different planets in the solar system_
+_A web application that takes USD and converts to a variety of other currencies_

 - [x] _This project's GitHub repo can be found at the following link_ [GitHub Pages](https://github.com/joeroaden/galactic-calc).